jgogstad/yubikey-challenger-1password/Readme.md

 brew install ykpers
 ```

-* Make sure you have 1Password mini enabled in your menu bar.
 * Download the [latest version]() unzip and put the application __inside your Home's Applications folder.
 It won't work if you put it in the global Applications folder__.
 * Open it and it'll tell you it can run because it lack permissions.
-* In System Preferences > Security & Privacy > Accessibility, enable YKC1P to control your machine. __This is required in order for the GUI scripting to work.__.
-If the application isn't listed, drag it from the place you installed in Finder.
+* In System Preferences > Security & Privacy > Accessibility, enable YKC1P to control your machine. __This is required in order for the GUI scripting to work.__ If the application isn't listed, drag it from the place you installed in Finder.
 * You can run the app again and it should ask you for the PIN and send the challenge to slot 1 of your inserted Yubikey.
 * Touch the key to release the response (only if this was chosen on configuration of your Yubikey).
-* __The script will use the response as master password and try to insert in the 1Password mini window.
-If the vault was open the mini dialog will be triggered and nothing will be done.__
+* __The script will write the master password to whatever had focus before you invoked the script__

 ## Tips

 * If you want slot1 to contain challenge response mode and slot2 to have the preinstalled yubikey credentials _(as this application asumes)_, you can swap them with `ykpersonalize -x` This is perfect for a nano key.
-* You can customize your key to use challenge response mode with "Yubikey Personalization Tool" for OS X. You can get it from [Yubico's personalization tools](http://www.yubico.com/products/services-software/personalization-tools/use/) or `brew cask install yubico-yubikey-personalization-gui`
+* You can customize your key to use challenge response mode with "Yubikey Personalization Tool" for macOS.
+You can get it from [Yubico's personalization tools](http://www.yubico.com/products/services-software/personalization-tools/use/) or `brew cask install yubico-yubikey-personalization-gui`
 * Ideally you should __use an Alfred3 workflow with a custom shortcut to trigger this app so that you have an easy way to open your vault when required__.
 I created a small alfred workflow that does exactly this (tracked in the repo just in case), doing the same on your preferred tool should be trivial.

 ## How to edit the app